appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/set-environment-variable.md

 | ------------------ | --------------------------------------------------------------------------------------------------------------- | -------- |
 | `$AC_SETENV_KEYS`  | Specifies the key of the environment variable to be set.
 This should be a space-separated list of environment variable keys.  | Required |
 | `$AC_SETENV_VALUE` | Specifies the value of the environment variable to set.
 If this field is left blank, the environment variable will be set to `null`. | Optional |

-### Output Variables

-The **Set Environment Variable** step generates no output variables.
-Success or failure of this step depends on whether the environment variable is set correctly, allowing subsequent use within the workflow.

 ---